google/gumbo-parser/README.md

 * Execution speed.
 Gumbo gains some of this by virtue of being written in C, but it is not an important consideration for the intended use-case, and was not a major design factor.
+* Support for encodings other than UTF-8.
+For the most part, client code can convert the input stream to UTF-8 text using another library before processing.
 * C89 support.
 Most major compilers support C99 by now; the major exception (Microsoft Visual Studio) should be able to compile this in C++ mode with relatively few changes.
 (Bug reports welcome.)